mngu2382/sicp/_posts/2013-09-27-Chapter-01-exercise08.md

 where $h=(b-a)/n$, for some even integer $n$, and $y_k=f(a+kh)$.
-Define a procedure that takes as arguments $f$, $a$, $b$, and $n$ and returns the value of the integral, computed using Simpson's Rules.
+Define a procedure that takes as arguments $f$, $a$, $b$, and $n$ and returns the value of the integral, computed using Simpson's rule.
 Use your procedure to integrate `cube` between 0 and 1 with $n=100$ and
 $n=1000$, and compare the results to those of the integral procedure shown above.